naterjlao/SudokuSolver/README.md

 # SudokuSolver
 Solves Sudoku Puzzles using Prolog

 Author: Nate Lao

 HOW TO USE:

 1. Run swipl
-2. Import the sudoku.pl source code by entering: '[sudoku].'
+2. Import the sudoku.pl source code by entering: '[sudoku].'.
 3. Use the predicates, solve(Sudoku,Solution) or printSolution(Sudoku), to solve a sudoku puzzle.
 The Sudoku predicate should be represented as a list of 81 integers.
 See sudokuInput.txt for examples.
 4. A puzzle is represented as an integer list with 81 elements.
 The top row the sudoku puzzle is